 See below key documents on recommendations, classification and other amending and implementing legislation:

-In addition, legally non-binding Guidance documents MEDDEV, consensus statements and interpretative documents pursue the objective of ensuring uniform application of the relevant provisions of the directives within theEU.
+In addition, legally non-binding guidance documents, MEDDEVs, consensus statements and informative documents pursue the objective of ensuring uniform application of the relevant provisions of the directives within theEU.

-On 26 September 2012, the European Commission adopted a Proposal for a Regulation of the European Parliament and of the Council on medical devices and a Proposal for a Regulation of the European Parliament and of the Council on in vitro diagnostic medical devices which will, once adopted by the European Parliament and by the Council, replace the existing three medical devices directives.
+On 26 September 2012, the European Commission adopted a Proposal for a Regulation of the European Parliament and of the Council on i) medical devices and ii) in vitro diagnostic (IVD) medical devices.
+These regulations, once adopted, will replace the existing three medical devices directives.